 Shedding/secondary transmission

-All these steps can shape pathogenesis in some way however the major stages that play a role in pathogenesis are the within host stages of entry and local replication, dissemination within the host, and secondary replication.
+All these steps can shape pathogenesis in some way.
+However, the major stages that play a role in pathogenesis are the within-host stages of entry and local replication, dissemination within the host, and secondary replication.
 Pathogenesis therefore plays a key role both in the link from primary transmission to infection and to that of secondary transmission.
 REFThis is also the case when it comes to cross species transmission or spillover of viral pathogens.
 Knowledge of viral-host interactions can infer if transmission to a new host will be productive.REF Similarly, dissemination within a host and organ tropism can predict shedding and likely secondary transmission.
-REFOne can see how the pathogenesis of a viral infection could play a critical role in the transmission dynamics/ecology/epidemiology of a pathogen.
+REFClearly the pathogenesis of a viral infection could play a critical role in the transmission dynamics/ecology/epidemiology of a pathogenn and determine viral spillover potential.

 Viral Entry and local replication